 Post formats ranked by 2026 performance

-Document carousels (PDF posts) are the undisputed champion.
+Document carousels (PDF posts) are the champion.
 They earn a median engagement rate of 21.77%, roughly three times that of video and images.
-Dataslayer's February 2026 analysis confirms that document posts generate 3x higher engagement than other formats.
-Users spend 15-20 seconds on carousels compared to 8-10 seconds on text posts, which directly feeds the dwell time signal.
+Dataslayer's February 2026 analysis confirms document posts get 3x higher engagement than other formats.
+Users spend 15-20 seconds on carousels versus 8-10 on text posts, which feeds the dwell time signal.
+If you are not making LinkedIn carousels yet, this is the biggest opportunity you are leaving on the table.
+One idea per slide, large text, six to ten slides.

 The engagement killers you need to stop doing